Shemplo/TBS/index.md

 I have same question all the time and default bonds filter in Tinkoff doesn't help because it makes to do some manual work for understanding quality of each bond, so I made the application that helps to answer this question and makes search for bonds *easier*.

-Prerequisites for using TBS is quite simple:
+Prerequisites for using TBS are quite simple:
 * You need to have installed Java 17 (or higher).
 You can download it from [OpenJDK 17](https://jdk.java.net/java-se-ri/17) (community build, free to use) or from [Oracle](https://www.oracle.com/java/technologies/downloads/) (official maintaner build, but have some license restrictions)
 * Account(s) in Tinkoff investmens with API token that can be retrieved by [this](https://tinkoffcreditsystems.github.io/invest-openapi/auth/) instruction.

 And that's all.
 Now we can use all capabilities of TBS.

 ### Download